dmbarbour/wikilon/docs/ApplicationModel.md

 This is a long-term goal for Awelon.
 But it's not a complete application model.

-# Hierarchical Dictionary Structure (Potential Awelon Extension)
+# Hierarchical Dictionary Structure (Rejected Awelon Extension)

 We could efficiently represent hierarchical embedding of dictionaries by using a `dictname/` prefix with implicit scope.
 For example, `:d/foo bar baz` will implicitly depend on `d/bar` and `d/baz`.
 With this, we could update individual words deep in the hierarchy or update the full embedded dictionary as a one-liner `/d/ secureHash`.
 We can extend Awelon syntax so the host can reference words of form `d/foo`.

-Embedded dictionaries would simplify issues of packages related to version hell, global names, information security, separate compilation, and caching.
+Embedded dictionaries have potential to simplify issues related to name conflicts and information security, which would otherwise handled in an ad-hoc manner via community dictionaries and static analysis.
+But the advantage gained seems to be limited.

 A significant disadvantage is that we require the aesthetically awkward `d/42` or `d/"hello world"` to indicate dependency on `d/succ`, `d/cons`, and so on.
 For convenience and consistency, we might accept `d/[x y z]` as equivalent to `[d/x d/y d/z]`, such that `d/42 => d/[41 succ] => [d/41 d/succ]`.
 Aesthetics could feasibly be mitigated by *localization* - allowing a rewrite from `d/foo` to `foo` when the meaning is obviously equivalent, which should be the case for common data types.